David-44/express-template/readme.md

 Uses the following folders:
 - models
 - controllers
-- views (with a mix of ejs and html files)
+- views (containing only ejs files)
 - routers
-If more files or folders are added, gulpfile.js should be modified to deal with them At the moment, the models and controllers are empty, might be filled at a later date
+If more files or folders are added, the package.json scripts should be modified accordingly.

 ### Other files
-- procfile, used only by heroku and only in dist folder
+- procfile, used only by Digital Ocean and only in dist folder.